Welcome to the Kang Research Group

 - UC Office of the President (UCOP)

-For prospective graduate students, check out a recent introduction of our research program, presented to first-year students in 2023, or explore the Research page for more details.
-If you’re interested in joining our group, visit this page for application details.
+For prospective graduate students, please explore the Research page to learn more about our work.
+If you’re interested in joining our group, visit Join Us page for application details.